BKinya/BKinya/README.md

 ### Hi there 👋

 I am Beatrice Kinya, and Android developer.
-I create native Android apps using Kotlin.
-I enjoy participating in developer communities.
+I create native Android apps using Kotlin. :] I love participating in developer communities.
 I give talks and write blogs on things Android and Kotlin.

 ### Articles/Blogs